CHI St. Alexius Health and University of Mary

 Radiologic technologists are an essential part of the health care team.
 They have a sense of pride for their profession, a desire for professional growth and compassion and empathy for their fellow man.

-St. Alexius’ Radiologic Technology Program, founded in 1947, has developed from a technical trade to one of professionalism.
+CHI St. Alexius Health’ Radiologic Technology Program, founded in 1947, has developed from a technical trade to one of professionalism.
 The program has advanced from a certificate program, consisting of only one student, to our current position of 16 students and a Bachelor of Science degree in our profession.

-The radiologic technology major is currently cosponsored by University of Mary and St. Alexius Medical Center in Bismarck, North Dakota.
-This involves two years of pre-professional preparation at University of Mary followed by two years of professional preparation at St. Alexius Medical Center.
+The radiologic technology major is currently cosponsored by University of Mary and CHI St. Alexius Health in Bismarck, North Dakota.
+This involves two years of pre-professional preparation at University of Mary followed by two years of professional preparation at CHI St. Alexius Health.
 The professional program is accredited by the North Central Association of Colleges and Schools.
 Upon completion, graduates are eligible to write their registry and state examinations, offered by the American Registry of Radiologic Technologists (ARRT), and their state of residence.
 Graduates successfully completing their examinations are credentialed Registered Radiologic Technologists, RT (R).

 Depending on geographical location, new RT graduates can expect beginning salaries as high as $35,100 to $42,710 per year.
 The B.S. degree is critical for advancement into administrative or education positions.
 Therefore, some graduates progress by specializing in multiple modalities, requiring additional education.This additional experience and training will credential an RT graduate, upon passing their modality certification exam, to perform: CT, MRI, mammography, nuclear medicine, radiation therapy and bone densitometry procedures.